-%CPU column contains the information regarding the percentage of the Central Processing Unit that is being used to run the particular application.
-As the command output shows, upon the launch, Libreoffice application [soffice.bin in particular] accounted for 23.7% load [this number drops eventually], gedit was less taxing [1.3 %], while nano was exquisitely light [0%]

-VSZ [Virtual Set Size] denotes a memory size allocated to a process.

-RSS [Resident Set Size] shows how much space [in kilobytes] of the RAM the task is occupying.
+- %CPU column contains the information regarding the percentage of the Central Processing Unit that is being used to run the particular application.
+As the command output shows, upon the launch, Libreoffice application [soffice.bin in particular] accounted for 23.7% load [this number drops eventually], gedit was less taxing [1.3 %], while nano was exquisitely light [0%] - %MEM displays the percentage of the RAM memory currently used by the process.
+This column also indicates that Libreoffice and gedit text editor are using up more space than nano. - VSZ [Virtual Set Size] denotes a memory size allocated to a process. - RSS [Resident Set Size] shows how much space [in kilobytes] of the RAM the task is occupying.